-We recommend our several days staying guests to discover the surroundings.
-Some very pleasant surprises await you.
-For today, we suggest an interesting and varied route, which contains, as usual, something for the soul, the mind and the senses.
+We recommend our guests staying for several days at the Manor to discover the surroundings.
+We have several very pleasant surprises for them.
+For today, we suggest an interesting and diverse route, which contains, as usual, something for the soul, the mind and the senses.

 37 km separate Casa Timiș from Florești.
-The beauty of the old days still permeates the ruins of the Romanian “Petit Trianon”, built by the Nabab, Prince Gheorghe Cantacuzino.
-Imagine what a glimpse of Versailles would have looked like in the Prahova landscape.
-For this exercise in imagination, the description of Maruca Cantacuzino, the Nabab’s daughter-in-law, could help: “A true earthly paradise, harmoniously divided: flowery layers, the intense green velvet of the smooth meadows, impeccably trimmed branchy hornbeams, bushes full of fragrant flowers; pools, French-style artesian wells, the classic line of long alleys, covered in fine gravel, reminiscent of the Versailles gardens, enlivened by the mid-August sunset; clusters of bright villas and cheerful pavilions, adorned with capuchins and geraniums. ”
+One can still see the beauty of the old days shining through the ruins of the ‘Petit Trianon’, built by the Nabab, Prince Gheorghe Cantacuzino.
+Imagine how a small fragment of Versailles would have looked like in the Prahova landscape.
+The description of Maruca Cantacuzino, the Nabab’s daughter-in-law, could help in this play of imagination: ‘A true earthly paradise, harmoniously divided: flowery layers, the intense green velvet of the smooth meadows, impeccably trimmed branchy hornbeams, bushes full of fragrant flowers; pools, French-style artesian wells, the classic line of long alleys, covered in fine gravel, reminiscent of the Versailles gardens, enlivened by the mid-August sunset; clusters of bright villas and cheerful pavilions, adorned with capuchins and geraniums.’

-Head on to Filipeștii de Pădure, where you will get in less than ten minutes.
-Like blinking five times.
-Here a beautiful church, recognized as the Voroneț from Muntenia, awaits you.
-Admire its old wonderful mural painting, one of the most important creations of the great “house painter” Pârvu Mutu.
+Continue ahead, to Filipeștii de Pădure, where you will get in less than ten minutes.
+It’s like blinking about five times.
+Here, a beautiful little church awaits.
+It is famously known as the Voroneț from Muntenia.
+Take your time to admire its wonderful old mural painting, one of the most important creations of the great ‘house painter’, Pârvu Mutu.

-Five of the ten rooms of the Mansion house a museum.
-Among the exhibits, are paintings by Theodor Aman, models of mansions built by Cantacuzino family members or valuable prints.
+Five of the ten rooms of the Mansion currently house a museum.
+Among the exhibits, there are paintings by Theodor Aman, models of manors built by Cantacuzino family members or valuable prints.
 The cellar houses a lapidarium and old peasant objects.
-The estate’s park with alleys, benches, flowers and fruit trees invites you for a walk.
+The estate’s park, with alleys, benches, flowers and fruit trees, invites you for a walk.

-Next, go to Ploiești.
-In less than half an hour you will reach the capital of Prahova County, where you can visit the unique Clock Museum.
-It is said that it is not time that passes, but we are the passers-by in front of it.
-Here you have the opportunity to pass in front of the 500 exhibits, one more interesting than the other, in the hour you will dedicate to measuring time.
+Next, you will be going to Ploiești.
+In less than half an hour you will reach the capital city of Prahova County, where you can visit the unique Clock Museum.
+It is said time does not pass, but are merely passengers travelling in front of time.
+Here you have the opportunity to pass in front of the 500 exhibits, one more interesting than the other, in this hour you will dedicate to measuring time.

-In 10 minutes you are back at the Mansion.
-A late lunch awaits you, filled with fine dishes and selected wines.
+In 10 minutes, you will be back at the Manor.
+We have prepared a late lunch for you, filled with fine dishes and selected wines.

-Unique information about the objectives you are going to visit can be found on the Casa Timiș website blog.
+For more one-of-a-kind information about the sights you are going to visit, access Casa Timiș website blog.